Pruthvi-8767/Project/README.md

 ## Author

-Developed by [Sinare Darshan Anil And Team].
+Developed by [Sinare Darshan And Team].